TsarPhoenix/TheQuest/readme.txt

       ./teardown.sh
     Explaination:
       This script calls an ansible playbook to run a terraform destroy on the same resources created by the start.sh script.
-This effectivly neutralizes everything the start.sh script creates.
+This effectivly neutralizes everything the start.sh script creates. vmSetup.sh
+    Usage:
+      ./vmSetup.sh
+    Explaination:
+      Runs simple install commands and gives execution permissions on the other scripts mentioned above.

 Misc:
   Terraform: